petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 ## But what about reusability?

-If we look back at this project's README above we can see I said absolutely nothing about how to reuse these materials.
+Looking back at project repo's README above we can see I said absolutely nothing about how to reuse the materials within.
 I didn't describe the data or code or how to use them.
 To be fair,
-at the time the main purpose of open-sourcing these materials was to open-source the materials.
+at the time the main purpose of open sourcing these materials was to open source the materials.
 Even that is still rare for research projects, and I do think it's the right thing to do.
-However, if we want to ensure our work produces the largest possible impact, we should spend some time thinking about how users can derive value from any of the materials, not just the paper we wrote.
+However, if we want to ensure our work produces the largest possible impact, we should spend some time thinking about how others can derive value from any of the materials, not just the paper we wrote.

 I actually used this dataset in a later paper validating some CFD simulations,